couchbase/cbft/DESIGN.md

-If the ns-server determines that an added-back node is meant to be delta-node-recovered, then ns-server should not clean out the dataDir directory tree before starting the cbft process on the added-back node (see step DDRM above), but ns-server should only delete the dataDir/cbft.uuid file.
+If the ns-server determines that an added-back node is meant to be delta-node-recovered, then ns-server should not clean out the dataDir directory tree before starting the cbft process on the added-back node (see step DDIR-RM above), but ns-server should only delete the dataDir/cbft.uuid file.
 That is, any PIndex files and subdirectories in the dataDir should remain untouched, as the cbft process might be able to reuse them instead of having to rebuild PIndexes from scratch.